smatter52/ShivaVGes/README.md

 	To fix this I have modified the ShivaVG impemetation of Ivan Leben to interface via OpenGL ES 3.0 on EGL and X11.

-	Thanks to André Bergner for the PI4 openglex.cpp example.
+	Thanks to AndrÃ© Bergner for the PI4 openglex.cpp example.
 This pointed the way.

 ## II.
 BUILD